NeuroJSON/jsnirfy/README.md

 In order for this toolbox to work, one must install the below dependencies
 - the `saveh5/loadh5` functions are provided by the EazyH5 toolbox at http://github.com/fangq/eazyh5
-- the `savejson` and `saveubjson` functions are provided by the JSONLab toolbox at http://github.com/fangq/jsonlab
+- the `savejson` and `savebj` functions are provided by the JSONLab toolbox at http://github.com/fangq/jsonlab
 - if data compression is specified by `'compression','zlib'` param/value
   pairs, ZMat toolbox will be needed, http://github.com/fangq/zmat